Democracy: Deliberation

 Deliberative democracy is based on the notion that democracy is government by deliberation.
 Unlike aggregative democracy, deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of preferences that occurs in voting.
 Authentic deliberation is deliberation among decision-makers that is free from distortions of unequal political power, such as power a decision-maker obtained through economic wealth or the support of interest groups.
 If the decision-makers cannot reach consensus after authentically deliberating on a proposal, then they vote on the proposal using a form of majority rule.
 Citizens assemblies are considered by many scholars as practical examples of deliberative democracy, with a recent OECD report identifying citizens assemblies as an increasingly popular mechanism to involve citizens in governmental decision-making.
+Proponents of direct democracy view citizens do not rule themselves unless they directly decide laws and policies.
+Political activity can be valuable in itself, it socialises and educates citizens, and popular participation can check powerful elites.